Military in Vatican City: History

+Active corps

-Pontifical Swiss Guard
+Pontifical Swiss Guard (est. 1506)

 The Pontifical Swiss Guard (Guardia Svizzera Pontificia) was formed in 1506 by Pope Julius II.
 The unit was formed as the personal bodyguard of the Pope.
 At various points in its history the Swiss Guard has seen active service, but following the 1870 abolition of the Papal States it returned to its chief role as a bodyguard, with a limited ceremonial role, and survived into the period of the Vatican City State, as a de facto Vatican military unit from 1929.

 The Swiss Guard continues to fulfil the bodyguard function, and provides security at the Apostolic Palace and the Papal Palace of Castel Gandolfo.
 In cooperation with the Corps of Gendarmerie of Vatican City it also controls access to the entrances to the city-state.
 Since the attempted assassination of the Pope in 1981 the Swiss Guard has undertaken more rigorous training, and a far more active security role, alongside its traditional ceremonial duties.

 Since the early twentieth century the Guard has returned to its original practice of recruiting only Swiss nationals.
 As of 2005, the Guard had 134 members.
 All recruits complete basic military training with the Swiss Army before transferring to the Vatican, and must be Catholics and at least 174 cm (5 ft 8.5 in) in height.
 Members are armed with small arms for practical purposes, and for ceremonial functions the ranks carry the traditional Halberd (also called the Swiss voulge), the Corporals and Vice-corporals either Patisans polearms or Flammenschwert two-handed swords, while officers do not carry weapons, but command batons only.

 Although the Pontifical Swiss Guard's first duty is the service of the Pope, during periods of "sede vacante" (when the office of pope is vacant), the Swiss Guard instead guards the College of Cardinals, as they meet to elect a new Bishop of Rome.